mrdatawolf/NewWorld/README.md

 11. There should be a general info page that helps a new user with tips/tricks and links to other helpful information.

 ##Future Roadmap
-1. Revised +2.0 goals.
+1. 2.0 goals.
-    1. Hmmm...
+    1. There is map and statistical data we are workign on showing.

 ##Notes

-This is a livewire and tailwinds css driven site
+This is a livewire and tailwinds css driven site.
 ## Contributing

 1. Fork it (<https://github.com/mrdatawolf/NewWorld/fork>)